 The process of graduation must be automated; i.e., the GS need only check the “cleared for graduation” students and approve their graduation by clicking on some selection.
 (In practice the GS actually looks through their folder and transcript, and their accounts payable balance.)

-When a student “graduates” they are removed from the Graduate student table and their information must be entered into an Alumni table.
-Note that only a summary of their academic information should be kept in the Alumni table.
+When a student “graduates” they are no longer considered a current student and now are an Alumni.

 In a real system, the enrollment information for a student is not removed since they may re-enroll at GWU for another degree.
 Thus, a graduation process would only require that their data be tagged to indicate that they have graduated with a degree while keeping all their information intact.